 A complete blood count (CBC) measures the levels of white blood cells, red blood cells, and platelets in the blood.
 An abnormal CBC result at the time of diagnosis might suggest the cancer has spread to the bone marrow, where these blood cells are made.

 A blood test for levels of an enzyme called lactate dehydrogenase (LDH) is typically done at diagnosis.
 A high LDH level indicates the cancer may be harder to treat.

 Standard blood tests are done often to check a child’s general health both before treatment (especially before surgery) and during treatment (such as chemotherapy) to look for possible problems or side effects.
-These tests often include complete blood counts to monitor bone marrow function and blood chemistry tests to measure how well the liver and kidneys are working.
+These tests often include a CBC to monitor bone marrow function and blood chemistry tests to measure how well the liver and kidneys are working.

 Last Revised: 10/02/2014